meisty/meisty.github.io/_posts/2021-10-26-FunBoxScriptKiddie.md

 title: Funbox Scriptkiddie Vulnhub VM Walkthrough
 ---

-## A walkthrough of the [Funbox Scriptkiddie](https://www.vulnhub.com/entry/funbox-scriptkiddie,725/) ScriptKiddie VM from Vulnhub
+## A walkthrough of the [Funbox Scriptkiddie](https://www.vulnhub.com/entry/funbox-scriptkiddie,725/) VM from Vulnhub

 This is labelled as a very easy box on vulnhub so thought it would be a good one for my first walkthrough on this blog.